 Our minds are constantly active.
 You might be watching television – but also thinking about the past, or worrying about something, or wondering what you’re going to have for dinner.

-Mindfulness has been defined in several ways, including:
+Mindfulness is about stilling your active mind.
+It has been defined in several ways, including:

 - giving your complete attention to the present on a moment-by-moment basis